Wyden Asks FCC To Investigate Securus Technologies

 “It is incredibly troubling that Securus provides location data to the government at all, let alone that it does so without a verified court order or other legal processes,” Wyden wrote.

-Wyden also wrote to the major U.S. wireless carriers, requesting them to investigate what, if any, safeguards they have in place to prevent this kind of abuse of Americans’ security and privacy.
+Wyden also wrote to the major U.S. wireless carriers requesting them to investigate what, if any, safeguards they have in place to prevent this kind of abuse of Americans’ security and privacy.
 Wyden also asked them for a list of all the private companies to which they have provided customer location data and demanded that they provide consumers with information revealing which companies have obtained their location data.

 “Thousands of jails and prisons across the United States use a company called Securus Technologies to provide and monitor calls to inmates.
 But the former sheriff of Mississippi County, Mo, used a lesser-known Securus service to track people’s cellphones.” https://t.co/FYhenTK6Lz pic.twitter.com/2ht5IbZNZY